Skip to main content

 During a Storm or Outage

 • Limit the number of times you open your fridge and freezer.
-Food can keep up to 48 hours in the freezer if the door remains closed.
+Food can keep up to 24 hours in the fridge and 48 hours in the freezer if the doors remain closed.

 • If possible, turn off your air conditioning, heating systems and sensitive electronics to avoid damage from power surges.